 - The seven days or so ‘reduction of violence’ itself, with both sides watching each other to see if it holds, and whether there is sufficient proof to all observers, including the Afghan government and public that it did indeed happen

-- The signing of the bilateral agreement, including a US (and NATO) withdrawal plan (notably Khalilzad travelled to Brussels in late January to brief partners there), possibly with concrete provisions as to when and over what time period the first batch of US troops would leave the country – setting a date by which, at the latest, the intra-Afghan peace negotiations could begin, likely within ten days (according to NATO Secretary General Jens Stoltenberg, both Norway have offered to “facilitate intra-Afghan dialogue (2)
+- The signing of the bilateral agreement, including a US (and NATO) withdrawal plan (notably Khalilzad travelled to Brussels in late January to brief partners there), possibly with concrete provisions as to when and over what time period the first batch of US troops would leave the country – setting a date by which, at the latest, the intra-Afghan peace negotiations could begin, likely within ten days (according to NATO Secretary General Jens Stoltenberg, both Norway and Germany have offered to “facilitate intra-Afghan dialogue (2)

 - A statement by the Afghan government and probably NATO, also, supporting the agreement and expressing readiness to start intra-Afghan negotiations, possibly also by some regional and/or other governments as guarantors

 Also not clear is whether there will be conditions for a full withdrawal of US troops.
 Will they still all leave if the violence gets much worse or if the Taleban takes territory, while the peace talks are ongoing?
-Will the US continue to support Afghan forces as talk continue, which would include air strikes and intelligence for and direct participation in night raids?
+Will the US continue to support Afghan forces as talks continue, which would include air strikes and intelligence for and direct participation in night raids?